danielabar/meblog/src/markdown/rails-dependent-destroy.md

 cd learn-associations
 ```

+I added the [annotate](https://github.com/ctran/annotate_models) gem to add the corresponding table schema as code comments above each model class.

-Then generated several models to study the `belongs_to` and `has_many` associations.
+I then generated several models to study the `belongs_to` and `has_many` associations.
 This is a very common use case.
 For example, in an e-commerce application a Customer has many Orders, and an Order belongs to a single Customer.
 Or a Product has many Sku variations, and a Sku belongs to a Product.
 For this sample application, I used the Book and Author models from the [Active Record Associations Guide](https://guides.rubyonrails.org/association_basics.html#the-belongs-to-association):

 ![association book belongs to author](../images/association-book-belongs-to-author.png "association book belongs to author")